 A. Text of the digital resource is compatible with assistive technology that allows the user to reflow the text by specifying the margins and line spacing (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Pass Additional Information: Pages passed 5/5.
-Pages checked were: 1.1,1.2, 2.1, 2.2, 3.1.
-The pages checked all had text that was reflowed using the CTRL +/- function of Google Chrome.
-Adobe was unable to be used because access to the PDF version required payment and only the first three chapters were available for evaluation.
+Pass Additional Information: 5/5 pages passed.
 B. If the digital resource is an electronic alternative to printed materials, the page numbers correspond to the printed material.
-N/A Additional Information: No printed material included.
+N/A Additional Information: No printed version.